The importance of the breath

 We can survive 3 weeks without water and 1 week without food1 and we can go between 1 and 4 weeks without sleep.2 How many weeks can we survive without breathing?
 None!
 The absolute maximum time we can survive without the breath is around 10 minutes.3 Breathing is essential to our survival!

 Breathing is a crucial part of our life, although many of us go through our day without giving it much thought.
 With the ever-growing levels of stress in our lives it’s no wonder that our respiratory health takes a back seat!
 But breathing correctly can actually help us stay in control of our stress levels.

-Relaxes your mind Yoga and breathing are probably most well known for their ability to relax the mind and body.
+Gentle breathing exercises can relax the mind and body.
 Stress in small amounts is completely normal; however, it is now a central part of our everyday life and can easily become overwhelming to us.
 A growing amount of research on the breath has found that diaphragmatic breathing reduces amounts of the stress hormone cortisol and is one of the most effective ways of managing stress.
 Learning to breathe deeply triggers relaxation responses in the body and mind; it helps fight anxiety and panic attacks and releases endorphins that help to lift low mood and depression.
 Breathing techniques like alternate nostril breathing and square breathing help to calm the mind and soothe the nervous system.